theodoku/todo-List/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Webpack-Setup Configuration <a name="about-project"></a>
+# 📖 ToDo-List <a name="about-project"></a>

-> A boilerplate to be used in my future projects.
+> To build a simple HTML list of To Do tasks.

-**Webpack Setup** This exercise is to build a simple yet powerful webpack boilerplate, which I will use  later as a starting point in my future projects
+**Todo-List Structure** This is a simple To Do App that allows users to keep track of their tasks and remove them when they have completed each task.
+It was built using HTML, CSS and JavaScript.

 <!-- BUILT WITH -->